pjliddy/js-async-study/README.md

 ### You Do:
 Think about responding to user actions on a web page.
-What.

-What JQuery function have we used that is **non-blocking** and waits for a user to click on an element?
+Create a simple HTML page that executes JS.
+Create a **non-blocking operation** that will ``alert('Did it!')`` when you click on a some text.

+You can use JQuery or just the browser's native functions to handle the click event.
+Easiest to use the Browser's native functions, [Browser getElementById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) and [Browser addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

 ### You Do:
-This video explains the event loop as it's implemented in the browser. ["Help, I'm stuck in an event loop."](https://vimeo.com/96425312)
+This video explains the event loop as it's implemented in the browser.
+Takes about 20 minutes. ["Help, I'm stuck in an event loop."](https://vimeo.com/96425312)